whage/thesis/thesis.md

 operations that are incorrect for the types on which they operate.
 The author notes that some languages may discourage incorrect operations or make them difficult without completely forbidding them.

-Cardelli [@cardelli-96] differentiates between trapped errors, that cause execution to stop immadiately and untrapped errors that go unnoticed and later cause arbitrary behaviour.
+Cardelli [@cardelli-96] differentiates between trapped errors, that cause execution to stop immediately and untrapped errors that go unnoticed and later cause arbitrary behaviour.
 An untrapped error, for example, is accessing data past the end of an array in absence of run time bounds checks.
 A trapped error would be division by zero or accessing an illegal address.
 He calls a language safe if untrapped errors are impossible in it.
-The author suggests declaring a subset of possible execution errors as forbidden errors (all of the untrapped and some of the trapped erros) and says that a program can be called "well behaved" if no such forbidden errors can happen during execution.
+The author suggests declaring a subset of possible execution errors as forbidden errors (all of the untrapped and some of the trapped errors) and says that a program can be called "well behaved" if no such forbidden errors can happen during execution.

 > Most programming languages exhibit a phase distinction between the static and dynamic phases of